Keyboard layout: Customized functional layouts

-Functional layouts can be redefined or customized within the operating system, by reconfiguring operating system keyboard driver, or with a use of a separate software application.
-Transliteration is one example of that whereby letters in other language get matched to visible Latin letters on the keyboard by the way they sound.
-Thus, a touch typist can type various foreign languages with a visible English-language keyboard only.
+Functional layouts can be redefined or customized within the operating system by reconfiguring the operating system keyboard driver, or with the use of a separate software application, or by transliteration (where letters in another language get mapped to visible Latin letters on the keyboard by the way they sound).

-Mixed hardware-to-software keyboard extensions exist to overcome above discrepancies between functional and visual layouts.
+Mixed hardware-to-software keyboard extensions exist to overcome the above discrepancies between functional and visual layouts.
 A keyboard overlay is a plastic or paper masks that can be placed over the empty space between the keys, providing the user with the functional use of various keys.
 Alternatively, a user applies keyboard stickers with an extra imprinted language alphabet and adds another keyboard layout via language support options in the operating system.
 The visual layout of any keyboard can also be changed by simply replacing its keys or attaching labels to them, such as to change an English-language keyboard from the common QWERTY to the Dvorak layout, although for touch typists, the placement of the tactile bumps on the home keys is of more practical importance than that of the visual markings.

 In the past, complex software that mapped many non-standard functions to the keys (such as a flight simulator) would be shipped with a "keyboard overlay", a large sheet of paper with pre-cut holes matching the key layout of a particular model of computer.
 When placed over the keyboard, the overlay provided a quick visual reference as to what each key's new function was, without blocking the keys or permanently modifying their appearance.
 The overlay was often made from good-quality laminated paper and was designed to fold up and fit in the game's packaging when not in use.